Joe Nocera: Recognition

+Nocera earned three John Hancock Awards for Excellence in Business Writing in 1983, 1984, and 1991, respectively.
 Nocera's book A Piece of the Action: How the Middle Class Joined the Money Class won the New York Public Library's Helen Bernstein Award for best non-fiction book of 1995.
 His contributions to business journalism have been recognized with three Gerald Loeb Awards: 1983 in the Magazines category for "It's Time to Make a Deal", 1996 in the Magazines category for "Fatal Litigation", and 2008 in the Commentary category for "Talking Business".
-He also earned three John Hancock Awards for Excellence in Business Writing in 1983, 1984, and 1991, respectively.
 In 2007, he was named a Pulitzer Prize for Commentary finalist.
 Indentured: The Inside Story of the Rebellion Against the NCAA, which he co-wrote with Ben Strauss, won the 2017 PEN America ESPN Award for Literary Sportswriting.

+Personal life

+Nocera lives in New York City.